St Mark’s Court, St John's Wood

 Originally built as a row of terraced houses, and later remodelled as an apartment block, our design sensitively repurposes the existing brick building to significantly improve its environmental performance and create 29 accessible contemporary residences with secure cycle storage and a series of terraces, courtyards and communal landscape.

 The reconfigured and extended building increases the density of homes on site by five and the area to 31,505 sq ft.

 The sustainability-led redevelopment retains the existing structure and facade.
 The historic building desperately needed to improve its thermal performance, however its old bones also needed to breathe.

 We sourced and collaborated with a specialist supplier of ecological building products to develop a bespoke two-layered approach prioritising natural, breathable materials – cork and clay based – with excellent thermal properties.

-Through this collaborative process we have managed to secure the future of the historic building and drastically improve its thermal performance whilst meeting or exceeding all current regulations including the latest fire safety standards.
+Through this collaborative process we have managed to secure the future of the historic building and drastically improve its thermal performance whilst meeting or exceeding all current regulations.

 An all-electric energy strategy supports a fossil fuel free future, 93sqm photovoltaics generate renewable on-site energy and areas of living roof introduce biodiversity.